mtfront/mtfront/content/posts/2024-01/3-hugo-blog-heatmap.md

     var link = {{ .RelPermalink}};
     var title = {{ .Title }};

-    // multiple post in same day, chose the longer one to store metadata
+    // multiple posts in same day, chose the longer one
-    // we can also store all post and sum up the value, but seems like an overkill if (value == null || wordCount > value[0]) {
+    // can also store all posts and use sum as value, but seems like an overkill if (value == null || wordCount > value[0]) {
       dataMap.set(key, {wordCount, link, title});
     }